jmbh/jmbh.github.io/_posts/2015-11-30-Estimation-of-mixed-graphical-models.md

 In the following, we use the mgm-package to estimate the conditional independence network in a dataset of questionnaire responses of individuals diagnosed with Autism Spectrum Disorder.
 This dataset includes  variables of different domains, such as age (continuous), type of housing (categorical) and number of treatments (count).

-The dataset consists of responses of 3521 individuals to a questionnaire including 28 variables of domains continuous, count and categorical.
+The dataset consists of responses of 3521 individuals to a questionnaire including 28 variables of domains continuous, count and categorical and is available [here](https://github.com/jmbh/AutismData).

 {% highlight r %}